 (3) If the advance is made the approved lender is to be indemnified, in accordance with section 34, against any loss incurred by the approved lender in respect of the advance.

-33. Security for advance
+33. Advances made under s.
+32 to be secured

 Where an approved lender makes an advance under section 32 —

 (a) the approved lender is to secure the due repayment of the moneys so advanced, together with interest due on the moneys, by taking or effecting such security as is agreed by the Authority and the approved lender to be the most appropriate in the circumstances; and